Savannah Clovers FC

 Savannah Clovers FC is an American professional soccer team based in Savannah, Georgia.
-The team was founded in 2016 and competes in the National Independent Soccer Association, a third tier league of the United States soccer league system.
+The team was founded in 2016 and competed in the National Independent Soccer Association, a third tier league of the United States soccer league system.

 History

 United Premier Soccer League

 Savannah Clovers FC was founded in 2016 by a group of local soccer enthusiasts who wanted to create a platform for high-level soccer in Savannah.
 The team's name is a reference to the city's emblem, which features a clover, and the team's colors are green and white.

 On August 3, 2017, the team joined the United Premier Soccer League (UPSL) for spring 2018 and played its first season in the UPSL's Southeast Conference.
 Despite being a new team in a competitive league, the Savannah Clovers FC finished the season with a respectable record of four wins, four losses, and two draws.

 In 2018, the team improved its performance, finishing second in the Southeast Conference and earning a spot in the NPSL playoffs.
 Although the team was eliminated in the first round of the playoffs, the season was considered a success and helped to establish the Savannah Clovers FC as a competitive team in the league.

 The team's success continued in 2019, as the Savannah Clovers FC finished first in the Southeast Conference and advanced to the second round of the playoffs.
 The team's strong performance was recognized by the league, as several Savannah Clovers FC players were named to the All-Conference team.